Multi-dimensional arrays#

 filled_type(fill_value)

-New in version 2014.1.
+Added in version 2014.1.

-Custom data types#
+Custom data types¶

 If you would like to use your own (struct/union/whatever) data types in array